openkruise/openkruise.io/versioned_docs/version-v0.10/user-manuals/cloneset.md

 title: CloneSet
 ---

-This controller provides advanced features to efficiently manage stateless applications that do not have instance order requirement during scaling and rollout.
+This controller provides advanced features to efficiently manage stateless applications in large-scale scenarios that do not have instance order requirement during scaling and rollout.
 Analogously, CloneSet can be recognized as an enhanced version of upstream `Deployment` workload, but it does many more.

 As name suggests, CloneSet is a [Set -suffix controller](/blog/workload-classification-guidance) which manages Pods directly.
 A sample CloneSet yaml looks like following: